Jay Foreman (businessman): The Bridge Direct / Basic Fun!

 In early 2018, the company acquired K'nex, the American-made construction toy brand which also manufactures Lincoln Logs and Tinker Toys, under license from Hasbro.

 In addition to its headquarters in Boca Raton, FL, Basic Fun! has a sales office in the UK (part of the K'nex acquisition) and an office and showroom in Hong Kong.
 The Hong Kong-based staff oversees engineering and manufacturing with China-based factories.
 In 2019, under the threat of import tariffs for products brought to the US from China, Foreman became an outspoken opponent of the Trump administration policy proposals, which would have added 10% duties to toys imported from China.

+In June 2024, Basic Fun! filed for Chapter 11 bankruptcy protection.
+The company will use bankruptcy proceedings to repay its creditors while remaining in operation.
+In October 2024 the company successfully emerged from its chapter 11 restructuring with no negative financial impact on any non-equity creditors or employees or partners.

 Other

 As a part of his career in the toy industry, Foreman has served as a board member of Licensing International, formerly known as the Licensing Industry Merchandiser's Association, and has served on the board of the Toy Industry Association, as well as its charity foundation the Toy Industry Foundation.
-He is also on the board of the Florence Fuller Child Development Centers and the Board of Trustees at the Pine Crest School.
+He is also on the board of the Florence Fuller Child Development Centers and the board of trustees at the Pine Crest School.

 Foreman credits his grandfather Samuel Polack as his inspiration in business.
-A European immigrant who came to America in the early 1900s with his mother, Sam left school to work as a coal carrier on the railroad and a copy boy at a newspaper.
+A European immigrant who came to America in the early 1900s with his mother, Sam left school to work as a coal carrier on the railroad and a copyboy at a newspaper.
 He later worked as a coal miner in Pennsylvania, but left the coal mines during World War II to join the US Navy.
 After the war, Sam went to work for the United States Bureau of Mines where he developed products and procedures for mine safety.
 He spent the second half of his career traveling coal country to educate miners and mine owners about new techniques in mine safety.

 Foreman also credits his mother, Joyce, for inspiring him in work and ethics.
 Ms. Foreman started her career at the Rockwell Manufacturing Company in Pittsburgh, PA.
 After moving to New Jersey in the early 1960s and raising a family, she went back to work as a marketing executive at the Sperry & Hutchinson company, marketing S&H Green Stamps, and later at Citi Corp as VP of marketing for their industrial credit division.